 - Where do you want to install the pull-up bar?

 - Does the place you’re considering have enough room to lift my chin above the bar?

 - Does it have enough room to hang after doing a pull-up?

 - Can it fully support your body weight without damage?

-Now most pull-up bars you’ll see on the market will be a straight, horizontal pull-up bar, but for the sake of variety, I would recommend bars that are perpendicular and straight.
+Now most pull-up bars you’ll see on the market will be a straight, horizontal pull-up bar, but for the sake of variety, I would recommend bars that are perpendicular and straight with various grips.